 To get there, take off from Sanctuary Cove.
-I have described this under the description to Safford Peak.
-Follow the same route, just continue on past the right turn off to Sombrero.
+I have described this under the guide for Safford Peak.
+Follow the same route, continuing past the right turn off to Sombrero.
 Keep going along the desert terrain, enjoying the huge Saguaro and Barrels.
-In about 1.2 miles there is a well-defined split in the trail to the right.
+In about 1.2 miles, there is a well-defined split in the trail to the right.
 Take this.
 It starts as kind of an old jeep track, then disintegrates into vagueness.
-You can start to see Safford Canyon now.
-It is not actually named Safford Canyon, by the way, that's just what I call it.
-I actually called the Park Service to ask it it or Peak 3263 had a real name and neither do.
-In about 1.8 miles the path dumps you off in the wash that leads up to the canyon.
+You can begin to see Safford Canyon now.
+It's not named Safford Canyon.
+That's just what I call it.
+I called the Park Service to ask it, or Peak 3263 had a real name, and neither do.
+In about 1.8 miles, the path dumps you off in the wash that leads up to the canyon.
 Just follow it.
 There is no trail.
-The wash is sometimes overgrown and you will also have to boulder-hop.
+The wash is sometimes overgrown, and you will also have to boulder-hop.
 It's like solving a puzzle, except that the pieces rip you up if you chose the wrong way (ha ha).
-Really this part is pretty cool.
-You will be surprised how wild and rugged this little hidden canyon really is.
+Seriously though, this part is pretty cool.
+You will be surprised how wild and rugged this little hidden canyon is.

-There are side gulleys entering from the left.
-You can choose any one you want to climb up and access the peak.
-I chose the second, for no real reason other than I was having fun bushwhacking up the canyon.
-At the second side canyon just climb up and out of the wash, and up the side of the wall.
+Side gulleys are entering from the left.
+Choose the one you want to climb up and access the peak.
+I chose the second for no real reason other than I was having fun bushwhacking up the canyon.
+At the second side canyon, climb up and out of the wash and up the side of the wall.
 There are millions of large rocks to climb up.
-It's not technical, but it certainly requires hands and gloves.
-Pretty cool stuff.
-As you work your way of the sidewall of the draining canyon you will soon see the ridgeline.
-Peak 3263 is a long relatively flat peak.
+It's not technical, but it certainly requires hands and gloves—pretty cool stuff.
+As you work your way along the draining canyon's sidewall, you will soon see the ridgeline.
+Peak 3263 is a long, relatively flat peak.
 You can access it wherever you want.
-The views off the other side are nice, out over the Saguaro National Park.
+The views off the other side are lovely, out over the Saguaro National Park.
 To your left/south is the true summit of the peak.
 Angle along the ridge towards it.
 It only takes about 15 minutes from where the side canyon places you.
-There is a little cairn on the highpoint.
-Nice views to the north of Sombrero and Panther peaks.
+There is a little cairn on the highpoint, with excellent views to the north of Sombrero and Panther peaks.

-On the way down you can choose the canyon you came up, or go for the first one.
-I chose the first one, to see something different and boy did I. This canyon is much steeper, really requiring some concentration and agility.
-About half way down I stopped because I simply felt a presence.
-Then I looked across the narrow canyon and stared straight into the eyes of a beautifully full grown mountain lion, who was climbing up the other side.
-We just looked at each other for about 5-10 seconds, then it went on it's amazing way and I continued blundering down the canyon.
+On the way down, you can choose the canyon you came up, or go for the first one.
+I chose the first one to see something different, and boy did I. This canyon is much steeper, really requiring some concentration and agility.
+About halfway down, I stopped because I felt a presence.
+Then I looked across the narrow canyon and stared straight into the eyes of a beautifully full-grown mountain lion, who was climbing up the other side.
+We just looked at each other for about 5-10 seconds, then it went on its fantastic way, and I continued blundering down the canyon.
 I've never felt more awe while hiking.
 What an unbelievable treat.

-Continue back the way you came, on the way back the only thing you want to make sure to do is hang a left at a fork near Sombrero, you may not have noticed a trail junction here on your way out.
+Continue back the way you came.
+On the way back, the only thing you want to make sure to do is taking a left at a fork near Sombrero.
+You may not have noticed a trail junction here on your way out.

-As a note, this trail is much tougher than the distance or elevation gain would lead you to believe.
-This is because you are bushwhacking through some seriously rugged stuff.
-Wear pants and gloves. - Sep 18 2006 fricknaley
+As a note, this trail is much more challenging than the distance or elevation gain would lead you to believe.
+This is because you are bushwhacking through some exceptionally rugged stuff.
+Wear pants and gloves.